Computer Use Can Be Monitored Learn More

 Services Empowering Rights of Victims (SERV) offers a variety of services to those experiencing sexual violence, including hospital, police, and court accompaniments, as well as advocacy, counseling, and safety planning.
 If you or someone you know has experienced sexual violence and needs to talk, our hotline is a free 24-hour phone service that will pair you with a SERV advocate.
 You can also speak with us online by leaving a message in the chat feature (look for the box in the bottom right corner of this page).

-Our team of Sexual Violence Advocates is available to support victims and survivors of sexual violence 24/7 with phone counseling, referrals, and information through SERV's hotlines.
+Our Sexual Violence Advocates are available to support victims and survivors of sexual violence 24/7 with phone counseling, referrals, and information through SERV's hotlines.
 All calls are free and confidential.

 To reach our team of certified advocates, call one of our hotlines.

 SERV provides immediate counsel to those going through a time of crisis related to sexual violence.
-If you are in crisis, please call one of our hotlines and a SERV advocate will be dispatched to assist you.
+If you are in crisis, please call one of our hotlines and a SERV advocate can assist you.
+Advocates are also available to be dispatched to local police departments and hospitals to personally accompany those undergoing medical examinations and law enforcement interviews.

 Our trained advocates provide emotional support, maintain confidentiality, offer safety planning, and inform the survivor of all the processes, options, and available resources.